I get it.

-Creativity and agility is a must have traits.
+Creativity and agility are must-have traits.

-Your main goal is to look for solution for the problems the team is having during the product establishment process.
+Your main goal is to look for a solution for the problems the team is having during the product establishment process.

 Start with a simple pen and paper, express your ideas clearly by considering every detail you have collected from your team/clients.

-In order to save time (a lot of time), design in sketch.
+In order to save time (a lot of time), design in Sketch.